-Japan’s Hometown Tax—How to Benefit and What to Do
+Japan’s Hometown Tax Program: How to Benefit and What to Do

-With tax season around the corner, our thoughts turn to furusato nouzei, Japan’s hometown tax system.
-Before 2020 is up, you can prepay some taxes to the city of your choice and get free goods in return.
+Japan’s hometown tax donation program is called ふるさと納税 = furusato nozei.
+Before 2021 is up, find out how to prepay some taxes to the city of your choice and get free goods in return.

 Purpose, origins, and benefits